Gongzi-Zhang/Tools/linux/text/README.md

 Vim

 # Text processing
-cut	    : cut out selected fields of each line of a file diff	    : compare two files; see also cmp expand	    : convert tab to space; see also unexpand
+column	    : formats its input into multiple columns cut	    : cut out selected fields of each line of a file diff	    : compare two files; see also cmp expand	    : convert tab to space; see also unexpand